shomman/shomman.github.io/index.md

 # **AOE**

 AOE (Amateur Oceanic Esports) is organising tournaments and community events in Overwatch.
-Currently running the AAOL and the Rise Up Invitational.
+Currently running Oceania's largest independent tournament, the AAOL and a proving ground for the up-and-coming talent in the region, the Rise Up Invitational.
 AOE also hosts community events on the AOE Discord. [**Contact us.**](./contact)

 * * *